ahedfi/ahedfi.github.io/_posts/2020-07-28-csharp-code-for-humans.md

   - C#
 ---

-In this blog post, I will show you how to deal with the code smells that leads to significant loss of a tremendous amount of time during the development.
+In this blog post, I will show you how to deal with the code smells that lead to significant loss of a tremendous amount of time during the development.
 Writing clean code should meet certain rules.
 Before listing these rules, I want to start with this quote:

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.